 Libya (spoken as a second language by around 125,000 people in 2007)

-Here are some facts and figures worth knowing about Italian.
+Before you jump into your first Italian lessons, here are some facts and figures worth knowing about Italian.

 Italian’s no longer the most spoken language in Europe or the world though it has certainly had an impressive influence over a number of fields like science, music, and art.